morganpartee/sensibledefaults.io/content/blog/vscode-black-python-formatting/index.md

 ---
 title: VSCode Python Formatting with Black
 date: "2022-02-14T00:00:00.50Z"
-description: Paste this into your settings.json and you're set.
+description: Paste this into your settings json and you'll automatically have prettier code.
 postAuthor: John
 ---